Skip to main contentSkip to footer

 Families with dementia

-Almost 2,000 families living with dementia have shared their experiences with the next generation of healthcare professionals.
+Around 3,000 families living with dementia have shared their experiences with the next generation of healthcare professionals.

 Healthcare workforce

-Over 2,000 students have now qualified into practice.
+Over 6,000 students have now qualified into practice.

 “... the Time for Dementia programme has informed my practice as a junior doctor, when I meet patients with a diagnosis of dementia and their families, I have a much greater insight and understanding of the potential struggles that the individual and their loved ones are going through.
-The treatment and management I provide patients with dementia is more individualized to their needs and their families’ because I now have the insight into the journey of they are on” (World Alzheimer Report 2019).
+The treatment and management I provide patients with dementia is more individualized to their needs and their families’ because I now have the insight into the journey they are on” (World Alzheimer Report 2019).